 PROOF OF LIABILITY INSURANCE

 Trucks engaged only in intrastate business can carry less insurance in Texas.
-For instance, a commercial vehicle weighing less than 26,000 pounds transporting household goods can have only $300,000 liability coverage.
+For instance, a commercial vehicle weighing less than 26,000 pounds that transports household goods can have only $300,000 in liability coverage.
 While small buses must have $500,000 of coverage anSmalles $5,000,000., and large buses must have $5,000,000

 A commercial vehicle transporting household goods and weighing over 26,000 pounds must have at least $500,000 in liability coverage.
 Here are the current minimum limits in Texas.